ZetaRift/PinchyBot-3/README.md

 "YT-APIKey" String: Required by the yt module.

+"IgnoredURLs" String list: Required, but can be empty if you don't want the bot ignoring any URLs it sees

 Optional JSON elements:

 "CommandPrefix" String: This should be a single character prefix for the bot's commands.
 If the element is not present, the bot will use its default prefix